How Upbringing shapes Entrepreneurs

 A family business, in addition to being a family matter, is also a personal matter for children.
 An entrepreneurial career is very much influenced by what takes place in personal life and family.
 They prefer taking small steps with their business ideas and not hurry to continue their family businesses.

 The way in which parents communicate and reward their children during childhood and adolescence is a major determinant in shaping their entrepreneurial spirit.
-Demanding hard work while also responding to children’s questions and need for self-determination helps boost entrepreneurship instincts.
+Demanding hard work while also responding to children’s questions and the need for self-determination helps boost entrepreneurship instincts.
 Kids are encouraged to question and think for themselves while being held to a high standard.
 Parents might, for example, make their children participate in a sport or activity and stick it out for at least a year, but let the child select the sport.

 Responsive parenting that encourages asking questions and that gives children input into the decisions

-fosters strong self-esteem and creativity, but if it is not joined by demanding performance expectations, competence and work ethic will be underdeveloped.
-These are the children who get praise for trying, whether or not they worked hard, stuck with it or accomplished anything.
+fosters strong self-esteem and creativity, but if it is not joined by demanding performance expectations, competence, and work ethic will be underdeveloped.
+These are the children who get praise for trying, whether or not they worked hard, stuck with it, or accomplished anything.
 Research shows that demanding yet responsive parenting is best overall for encouraging the development of skills and characteristics conducive to future entrepreneurship.

 Inflexible family structures – with unchanging roles and task assignments – discourage the pursuit of novel ideas and encourage conformity.
 Just as business founders need to handle a variety of changing responsibilities, children’s roles and task assignments should expand and evolve as they mature.
 At the other extreme, overly flexible families lack stability and introduce too much change – no one knows who is responsible for dinner or clean.
 Children don’t learn the discipline and commitment required to become a successful entrepreneur.